nikolai-kummer/nikolai-kummer.github.io/_posts/2024-12-10-bootstrap-sampler.md

 - Sample 2 (after the change) has a higher mean and median than Sample 1 (before the change)
 - The confidence intervals are overlapping, which means that it is hard to say which mean is higher with confidence

 We can go a step further though.
 What if we want to know if the change was significant?
 We can resample both samples 10,000 times and check which mean is higher in each resample.
 This will tell us how often the mean of Sample 2 is higher than the mean of Sample 1.
-This is called a permutation test and it is a powerful tool to determine if a change is significant.
+This will give us an idea of how significant the change potentially was.

 In this case the results show that the mean of Sample 1 is higher only about 5% of the time.
 This is a significant result and we can conclude that the change had an effect on the process and that the mean after the change (sample 2) is higher than the mean before the change (sample 1).
 The truth is the above data was sample from a process where the mean has only shifted by 1 units and the data is skewed so the median is a better measure of central tendency.
+The sample size is small so we have to be careful with our conclusions, but the results do show the strength of the bootstrap sampler.

 ## Bootstrap Sampling Tool